Primate foraging

 A blond capuchin monkey (Sapajus flavius) runs across a dry sugarcane field, carrying a stalk of sugarcane in one hand.

-Primate species exhibit a diverse array of foraging strategies that are shaped by their ecological environments, social structures, and nutritional needs.
+Primate species exhibit several foraging strategies that are shaped by their ecological environments, social structures, and nutritional needs.
 These strategies are crucial for their survival and reproductive success, as they navigate complex environments to locate and acquire food.
-The foraging behaviors of primates are influenced by spatial, temporal, and social factors, and they often employ cognitive skills to optimize their food acquisition.
+The foraging behaviors of primates are further influenced by spatial, temporal, and social factors, and they often employ cognitive skills to optimize their food acquisition.

 Spatial foraging

-Primates often use mental maps to remember the location of food resources, which allows them to plan goal-oriented paths to these resources.
-This spatial memory is crucial in environments where food availability is seasonal and unpredictable.
-The ability to integrate spatial and temporal information is less understood, but it is suggested that primates may learn temporal patterns of food availability to enhance foraging efficiency.
+Primates use mental maps to remember the location of food resources, allowing them to plan goal-oriented paths to these resources.
+Spatial memory is important in environments where food availability is seasonal and unpredictable.

 Optimal foraging

-Primate foraging strategies are heavily influenced by the need to balance nutrient intake.
+Primate foraging strategies are influenced by the need to balance nutrient intake.
 Theories such as energy maximization and minimization have been proposed to explain their dietary choices.

 Energy maximization and minimization

 Primates living in seasonal or fragmented environments must balance energy expenditure with food intake.
 This typically results in different foraging strategies, commonly categorized as either energy maximization, expanding space use to seek high-quality foods, or energy minimization, reducing movement and activity to conserve energy during periods of scarcity.